-The agreed base purchase price of \$1.407 billion, is on a cash and debt free basis as of the effective date of 1st January 2018 (the "Effective Date").
+The agreed base purchase price of \$1.407 billion, is on a cash and debt basis as of the effective date of 1st January 2018 (the "Effective Date").
 A deferred payment of up to \$123 million may be due to the Seller depending on the date and ultimate OML 127 tract participation in the Agbami Field, which is subject to a redetermination process.
-The Consortium's funding required to ultimately close the transaction will be reduced by any leakage paid to the Seller by POGBV, including dividends, and increased by any contributions made to POGBV by the Seller during the period between the Effective Date and completion.
-At the date of entering into the share purchase agreement, POGBV had an existing reserve-based lending facility, with a syndicate of international banks and commitments of \$1.245 billion, which POGBV and the Consortium expect will be increased prior to closing the transaction.
-Africa Oil will be responsible for its proportionate share of the adjusted purchase price at completion and expects to fund its share of the acquisition with cash on hand.
+The funding required to ultimately close the transaction will be reduced by any leakage paid to the Seller by POGBV, including dividends, and increased by any contributions made to POGBV by the Seller during the period between the Effective Date and completion.
+At the date of entering into the original share purchase agreement, POGBV had an existing reserve-based lending facility, with a syndicate of international banks and commitments of \$1.245 billion which has now been increased to \$1.825 billion.